GSA/digitalgov.gov/content/links.md

 layout: primary
 title: Links
 permalink: /content-design/links/
+question: Do all links have properly descriptive text?
+personas:
+- Jerry is blind and uses a screen reader to navigate the web.
+He often uses the <code>tab</code> key to quickly scan a page by reading out only the text links without the surrounding copy.
 ---

-## Do all links have properly descriptive text?

-**Why it’s important:** Jerry is blind and uses a screen reader to navigate the web.
-He often uses the `tab` key to quickly scan a page by reading out only the text links without the surrounding copy.

 ### Steps to take
 - Make sure the voice and tone of your link text match those of the rest of the content to create a more continuous user experience.
 Folks using screen readers and those reading page copy won’t be jarred from their experience if all text reflects the same voice and tone guidelines.